-3. This report focuses on institutions' reporting of work that is planned for year 2 of the Theme.
+This report focuses on the reporting of work that institutions have planned for Year 2 of the Theme.

-Year 2 Priorities and activities
+Year 2 priorities and activities

-4. Year 2 HEI activity builds on the momentum established through the discovery, scoping, research and development activities of year 1.
-Overall aims and key priorities reported by HEIs in year 1 remain largely the same.
-Some institutions have commented on shifting towards a more outward focus in year 2 while also increasing internal engagement with Theme activities.
-The majority of year 2 activity is follow-on work from projects started in year 1 with some new projects being started.
+Year 2 HEI activity builds on the momentum established through the discovery, scoping, research and development activities of Year 1.
+Overall aims and key priorities reported by HEIs in Year 1 remain largely the same.
+Some institutions have commented on shifting towards a more outward focus in Year 2 while also increasing internal engagement with Theme activities.
+The majority of Year 2 activity is follow-on work from projects started in Year 1 with some new projects being started.
 Around 80 projects are detailed in plans although some of these are competitive bids for internal project funds and outcomes of the bidding process are not currently known.
 The appendix provides summary information on the planned projects reported by institutions.